tintindas/tintindas/README.md

 - 🌱 I’m currently learning Data Analysis and Visualisation.
 - :soccer: Ask me why Jürgen Norbert Klopp is the best manager of this era.
-- 💼 I'm pursuing a Bachelor's Degree in Engineering.
+- 💼 Software Engineer at Natwest Group.
 - 📫 How to reach me: I am always available at [upamanyudas16@gmail.com](mailto:upamanyudas16@gmail.com).
 Or you could DM me [@tintin_das](https://twitter.com/tintin_das/).
 I will get back to you as soon as possible.
 - :octocat: Fun Fact: It's canon that Spock is a descendant of Sherlock Holmes. ([Source](https://memory-alpha.fandom.com/wiki/Sherlock_Holmes))